 Checkpoint - If a TimesTen application crashes and the database must be recovered, the checkpoint files and transaction log files are used to recover the data.
 The "most recent" transaction log files are used -- those written since the checkpoint was done.
 Transaction log files accumulate during the interval between checkpoints.
 If checkpoints are done very infrequently, a large number of transaction log files may accumulate, particularly if many changes are made to the database during that interval.
 See "Checkpoint operations" in the Oracle TimesTen In-Memory Database Operations Guide.

 Replication -TimesTen replication transmits changes from one database to one or more other databases.
 It does this by reading the transaction log and sending any relevant changes.
 If replication goes down, the transaction log files build up.
-See "Setting the replication state of subscribers" in Oracle TimesTen In-Memory Database Replication Guide for more information on pausing and restarting or resetting replication.
+See "Set the replication state of subscribers" in Oracle TimesTen In-Memory Database Replication Guide for more information on pausing and restarting or resetting replication.

 Backup - TimesTen supports an incremental backup facility that uses transaction log files to augment a backup with changes made since the last backup.
 Transaction log files accumulate during the interval between incremental backups.
 To avoid a large log build-up, do incremental backups at relatively frequent intervals.
 If desired, disable incremental backups and do full backups instead.
-See "Migration, Backup, and Restoration" in the Oracle TimesTen In-Memory Database Installation Guide.

 XLA - TimesTen's persistent XLA facility reports changes to the database by using transaction log files.
 Transaction log files are kept until the corresponding transactions have been acknowledged using the